-Lemon Butter Asparagus is as simple as it gets – gently sautéed asparagus in a little butter with lemon juice and lemon zest.
-Bright and refreshing; a perfect spring and summer side!
+Lemon Butter Asparagus is as simple as it gets – gently sautéed asparagus in a little salted butter with lemon juice, lemon zest, and seasoning.
+It’s a side that is bright and refreshing; a perfect spring and summer side!

 What can one say about Lemon Butter Asparagus?
 Not too much, I’m afraid, except for the fact that it’s delicious and oh, so simple!
 Most cooks will blanch the asparagus first before cooking, but I prefer not to blanch the asparagus.
 I find that it overcooks it, and besides, fast frying this delicate delight will most certainly bring out the bright green colour.
 And isn’t that the point of blanching?
 (Kinda!)
 Well, I digress!